eduguiu/slightdata/README.md

   - Instance segmentation
   - Classification
 - Metrics evaluation
-  - Evaluation is made following AP metrics with special focus on being able to detect over 70% on the Test dataset.
+  - Evaluation is made following AP metrics with special focus on being able to detect over 70% on the Test dataset
-- Deployment in handheld devices and Cloud platforms.
+- Deployment in handheld devices and Cloud platforms
-  -
+  - Adaption to Android Devices
+  - Deployment into Cloud services (AWS, other...)

+# Data, Data, Data

+## the Data Conundrum

 Make Datasets available to generate Detectron2 models.